mathianasj/django-multitenant-backend/README.rst

 Here is a good introduction on multi-tenancy: http://msdn.microsoft.com/en-us/library/aa479086.aspx

 This app implements the shared approach: partition data using a tenant key in each table.

+Note: I did not create this, I just happen to the oldest fork alive... and this fork is not especially maintained.
+Also the license is the GNU Affero General Public License v3 which makes it somewhat impractical for anything that would not be free and open source applications.

-Other approaches are to use database schemas (as supported in Postgres) with https://github.com/bernardopires/django-tenant-schemas or to use multiple databases with https://github.com/mik3y/django-db-multitenant
+The are other approaches to consider: use database schemas (as supported in Postgres) with https://github.com/bernardopires/django-tenant-schemas or use multiple databases with https://github.com/mik3y/django-db-multitenant

 Partitioning here is done at the database table (django model) level.
 At the core is a model called Tenant, with only two fields: